harapeko/documentation/content/en/developers/dogstatsd/datagram_shell.md

 `<METRIC_NAME>:<VALUE1>:<VALUE2>:<VALUE3>|<TYPE>|@<SAMPLE_RATE>|#<TAG_KEY_1>:<TAG_VALUE_1>,<TAG_2>`

-`TYPE`, `SAMPLE_RATE` and `TAGS` are shared between all values.
-This will produce the same metrics than sending multiple messages with 1 value in each.
+`TYPE`, `SAMPLE_RATE`, and `TAGS` are shared between all values.
+This produces the same metrics than sending multiple messages with 1 value in each.
 This is useful for HISTOGRAM, TIMING and DISTRIBUTION which can't be aggregated on the client side.